Water Colors, Dirt, and Smells

 |Picture 1b: Before the beginning.|

-Notice that the color and the amount of sedimentation is already more than that shown in Picture
+Notice that the color and the amount of sedimentation are already more than that shown in the Picture 2a.

 Notice that the sediment on top and the color of the water